 Inside, there are new bins, equipped with removable dividers.
 People were messing around with the bins all day, which is why the dividers are dislodged in some of them.

 The full-width organizer has 8 small bins and 2 large ones, and a long central channel between them, for storing other miscellaneous stuff.
-The half-width organizers has half the number of bins.
+The half-width organizer has half the number of bins.

 One thing to note is that the organizers are structured a little differently than the other Packout organizer and tool boxes.
 The latches appear to be a little smaller, and the handles are fixed, sticking outwards a little bit.